By Jo-Ellen Darling

 Yet the journey doesn’t stop there.
 Self-acceptance and self-love are as critical to finding forgiveness and true compassion for others as it is for ourself.
 It has taken a lot of letting go and staying open.
 This is why journaling can be a friend and a tool: it gives us a safe place to know ourselves better, to spend time with ourselves, and to value ourselves.

-Question for Journaling: What things, people, or activities do you need to let go of, to open some space to spend time with yourself and to follow your dreams, invitations, or callings?
+Question for Journaling: What things, people, or activities do you need to let go to open space for yourself to follow your dreams, invitations, or callings?